|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 This species overwinters as young nymphs, which feed mainly on oak.
 Alder, hazel and other decidous trees are also used, including apple and cherry.
 Adults are partly predatory, feeding on caterpillars and other insects as well as fruits.

 New adults may be found from July onwards, surviving until the late autumn, and eggs are laid in August.
 Adults can sometimes be found in the early spring, suggesting that a secondary breeding cycle may be possible.
-Widespread and common across Britain in wooded areas, orchards and gardens.
+Widespread and common across Britain in various habitats.

 Length 11-14 mm